8.5.1 Eligibility for Training Services

 Worker Eligibility Requirements

-An incumbent worker does not need to meet the eligibility requirements for the WIOA Adult Program or the WIOA Dislocated Worker Program.5 However, an incumbent worker must meet WIOA Title I eligibility criteria for the WIOA Title I Adult or Dislocated Worker Program in order to receive career services or training services beyond the incumbent worker training.6
+An individual receiving incumbent worker training does not need to meet the eligibility requirements for the WIOA Adult Program or the WIOA Dislocated Worker Program in order to receive the IWT service.5 However, in order to receive career services or training services beyond the IWT service, that individual must meet WIOA Title I eligibility criteria for the WIOA Title I Adult or Dislocated Worker Program.6

 To qualify as an incumbent worker, an individual must:

-An exception to the employment history requirement exists only in the event that the incumbent worker training is being provided to a cohort of employees.
-In this case, it is not required that every employee in the cohort has worked for the employer for six months or more, as long as the majority of employees in the cohort meet this requirement.8 However, incumbent worker training is not permitted for providing the occupational training that new hires need; OJT or customized training would be more appropriate in this circumstance.9
+An exception to the employment history requirement exists in the event that the incumbent worker training is being provided to a cohort of employees.
+In this case, it is not required that every employee in the cohort has the applicable employment history with the employer, as long as the majority of employees in the cohort meet this requirement.8 However, incumbent worker training is not permitted for providing the occupational training that new hires need; OJT or customized training would be more appropriate in this circumstance.9

 Employer Eligibility Requirements